 The Wide World of Gems

-When we started our online business 5 years ago we carried about 40 different kinds of gemstones.
-At last count we have nearly 90 varieties in stock.
+When we started our online business 5 years ago we stocked about 40 different kinds of gemstones.
+At the last count we had nearly 90 varieties in stock.
 Recently we've been adding an even broader range of gems, with an additional 10 new gem types added in the last month alone.

 Some of the new gem types are not exactly new.
 Some, like prehnite, apatite and sphene, have been known for years, but haven't been used much in jewelry because they were too soft.
-But jewelry designers have realized these stones are actually more durable than perennial favorites like opal, and when properly set in earrings or pendants they will last for many years.
+However, jewelry designers have now realized that these stones are actually more durable than perennial favorites like opal, and when properly set in earrings or pendants they will last for many years.

 Many of the lesser-known gems are relatively inexpensive.
 That makes them economically attractive for jewelry designers.
 But like so many gemstones, supplies are variable and uncertain.
-For example, natural carnelian and hessonite garnet are frequently requested by our customers but we don't usually find them in the market.
-But in the last month we've been fortunate to find quite a number of the interesting rare stones.
+For example, natural carnelian and hessonite garnet are frequently requested by our customers but we don't usually find them.
+Yet, in the last month we've been fortunate to find quite a number of interesting and rare stones.
 We now have the largest and most varied inventory we've ever had.

-Recently we've added new articles on topics ranging from gemstone testers to chrysoprase, rhodochrosite and morganite.
+Recently we've added new articles on topics including gemstone testers, chrysoprase, rhodochrosite and morganite.
 If you're interested in learning more about the history of the gemstone business, we've been adding short biographies of some of the most interesting figures.
 See our new pieces on Laurence Graff and the Moussaeiff family.
 Click the link to see all our gemstone articles.

-Demantoid Garnet is the rarest and most valuable of the garnets.
+Demantoid garnet is the rarest and most valuable of the garnets.
 In fact demantoid is regarded as one of the rarest of all colored gems.
 The name "demantoid" means "diamond-like," in reference to demantoid's impressive brilliance and luster.
-Demantoid are difficult to find in any size, but clean specimens of good color over 1 carat are quite rare indeed.
+Demantoid garnets are difficult to find in any size, but clean specimens of good color weighing over 1 carat are extremely rare.
 This 1.94 carat demantoid is one of several large pieces we purchased recently.

 Happy gem hunting,